jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (2) A student representative on a board shall be a person who, on the day on which the roll for the election (or, where there is a supplementary roll, the supplementary roll) closes, is a student (other than an adult student) enrolled full-time in a class in form 3 or above at a school or institution administered by the board, elected by students (other than adult students) enrolled full-time in a class in form 3 or above at a school or institution administered by the board.

 ### 98 Boards of newly established schools
-(1) Notwithstanding section 94, until a newly established State school is opened and the members described in paragraphs (a), (c), and (f) of that section have been elected, its members shall be—
+(1) Notwithstanding section 94, until a newly established State school is opened and the members described in paragraphs (a), (c), and (f) of that section have been elected, its members are,—
   (a) at the option of the Minister, either—
     (i) 5 people appointed by the Minister; or
     (ii) 5 people elected by parents of students (other than adult students) likely to be enrolled at the school in the year it opens or the next year; and